reednel/pages/src/content/blog/dharma.md

 ---
-title: "A Theory on Dharma"
+title: A Theory on Dharma
 meta_title: ""
-description: "Who are you meant to be?
+description: Who are you meant to be?
 Is that who you are?
 How can you become that person?
-We discuss an actionable guide to answering these questions, which is based on the teachings of the Bhagavad Gita."
+We discuss an actionable guide to answering these questions, which is based on the teachings of the Bhagavad Gita.
 date: 2020-10-10T05:00:00Z
-image: ""
-categories: ["Philosophy"]
+categories: [Philosophy]
-author: "Reed Nelson"
+author: Reed Nelson
-tags: ["dharma", "purpose"]
+tags: [dharma, purpose]
 complexity: 1
 draft: false
 ---